IgniteUI/igniteui-docfx/en/components/tooltip.md

 The [`igxTooltipTarget`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html) directive exposes an [`overlaySettings`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#overlaysettings) property (inherited from the [`igxToggleAction`]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html)), which can be used to customize the animations of our tooltip, its position in the UI and a lot more!
 If this property is not set, then default overlay settings will be used.

 > [!NOTE]
-> Any property that is set through the [`overlaySettings`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#overlaysettings) will override the same property from the default overlay settings and will have a direct impact on tooltip.
+> Any property that is set through the [`overlaySettings`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#overlaysettings) will override the same property from the default overlay settings and will have a direct impact on the tooltip.

 ### Accessibility